The Long Read:

 Their complaints about the Judeo-Christian tradition, while containing much truth, typically reflect a narrow and stereotyped view of it; in fact, there is more of immanence in Christianity, and more of a divine feminine, than they think – indeed they are much of what made possible Quakerism’s emergence from the very Christian culture of 1650s England.
 And there is often a tendency to attack Christianity, as more than a few Friends, including this one, can attest.

 Also, Wiccans do not take evil seriously enough, in my view.
-Where liberal Friends tend to ignore it, Wiccans prefer to see it as an illusion or a manipulative tool of patriarchal religions; neither view is adequate, in my experience and observation.
+Where liberal Friends tend to ignore it, Wiccans prefer to see it as an illusion or a manipulative tool of patriarchal religions; neither view seems adequate to me.

 Carolyn Mallison surprised me by agreeing with this.
 “Many of these ‘New Age’ witches are just blissing out and don’t know the dangers involved,” she said.
 “But there are people in occult circles who want to use power for selfish purposes.”
 She compared magic to prayer, and believes both can be used either for God’s work or against it.